aaronmkwong/Python-KNN-Titanic-Survivorship/README.md

 # Python-KNN-Titanic-Survivorship

 This project uses K-Nearest Neighbours to  classify a passenger's survivorship as died or survived.
 It uses the same engineered data and features as the  **[Logistic Regression Titanic Survivorship](https://github.com/aaronmkwong/Python-Logistic-Regression-Titanic-Survivorship)** project.
 The custom function k_value_trials() generates a dataframe of multiple trials (and the mean) of error rate versus k value curves using Monte Carlo cross validation.
 The custom function knn_mod_assess() returns a dataframe of all of the classifcation report results for each trial.
+These functions are used to create the following plot and average results table.

 The KNN model outperformed the Logistic Regression model mentioned above by 1%.